Governing Board of the American Institute of Physics

 Affiliated Societies of AIP

-Elizabeth Armstrong, Representing the American Society for X-ray and Electron Defraction
+- Elizabeth Armstrong, Representing the American Society for X-ray and Electron Diffraction

 AIP Administrative Staff